ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 ##### Where to go from here

-We have discussed only a small part of how event queues work in mbed OS.
+We have discussed only a small part of how event queues work in Mbed OS.
 The `EventQueue` and `Event` classes in the `mbed-events` library offer a lot of features that this document does not cover, including calling functions with arguments, queueing functions to be called after a delay or queueing functions to be called periodically.
-The [README of the mbed-events library](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows more ways to use events and event queues.
+The [README of the `mbed-events` library](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows more ways to use events and event queues.
 To see the implementation of the events library, review [the equeue library](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/equeue_8h_source.html).